General Motors (NYSE:GM) is a leading automaker specializing in the design and manufacture of cars, trucks and SUVs.

 GM’s Market Cap to Book Value Ratio

-Based on the chart above, GM’s valuation relative to net profit has not dramatically changed except during 2018 when the company reported a loss of nearly $4 billion in FY2017.
+Based on the chart above, GM’s valuation relative to net income has not dramatically changed in the past except during 2018 when the company reported a loss of nearly $4 billion in FY2017.

-The huge losses in 2017 have caused GM’s valuation relative to net profit in 2018 to tumble to the negative territories as seen in the chart above.
+The huge loss in 2017 has caused GM’s valuation relative to the net income in 2018 to tumble to the negative territories as seen in the chart above.